 - 1 teaspoon smoked paprika

 - ¼ cup heavy cream

 - Combine chicken, sweet potatoes, carrots, potato, tomatoes, broth, salt, garlic powder, smoked paprika, marjoram, and pepper in your slow cooker.

 - Cover and cook on LOW for 6 to 8 hours, or on HIGH for 3 to 4 hours.

-- Return shredded chicken back to the slow cooker. (see note 2)
+- Return the shredded chicken back to the slow cooker.

-- Ladle in bowls and garnish with chopped fresh basil.
+- Ladle the stew into bowls and garnish with chopped fresh basil.
+Serve.

-- Optional: You can cut up the chicken breasts into cubes before putting them in the slow cooker, OR leave them whole and shred the chicken later on, when it’s cooked through.
+- You can cut up the chicken breasts into cubes before putting them in the slow cooker, or leave them whole and shred the chicken later on, when it’s cooked through.